Freakwill/pyrimidine/paper/paper.md

 `DEAP` is feature-rich and mature.
 However, it primarily adopts a tedious meta-programming style.
 Some parts of the source code lack sufficient decoupling, limiting its extensibility. `Gaft` is a highly object-oriented software with excellent scalability, but it is currently inactive.

-In `pyrimidine`, various operations on chromosomes are treated as methods, rather than top-level functions.
-When users customize chromosome operations, they only need to inherit the base chromosome class and override the corresponding methods.

-We have implemented a variety of intelligent algorithms by `pyrimidine`, including adaptive genetic algorithms [@hinterding], quantum genetic algorithms [@supasil], differential evolution, evolutionary programming, particle swarm optimization [@wang], bat algorithm, gravity search algorithm, as well as some local search algorithms.
+`Pyrimidine` fully utilizes the OOP and meta-programming capabilities of Python, making the design of the API and the extension of the program more natural.
+So far, We have implemented a variety of intelligent algorithms by `pyrimidine`, including adaptive GA [@hinterding], quantum GA [@supasil], differential evolution, evolutionary programming, particle swarm optimization [@wang], bat algorithm, gravity search algorithm, as well as some local search algorithms, such as simulated annealing.

 # Conclusion

 I have conducted extensive experiments and improvements, showcasing that `pyrimidine` is a versatile framework suitable for implementing various evolution algorithms.
-Its design offers strong extensibility, allowing the implementation of any iterative model, such as simulated annealing or particle swarm optimization.
+Its design offers strong extensibility, allowing the implementation of any iterative algorithm, such as simulated annealing or particle swarm optimization.
 For users developing new algorithms, `pyrimidine` is a promising choice.

-Additionally, it uses numpy's arrays, which may result in slower crossover operations compared to DEAP's; however, alternative implementations can be employed.
-Naturally, there are other areas for improvement.
+We have not implemented parallel computation yet which is important fot intelligent algorithms, but we have set up an interface that can be utilized at any time.
+The full realization of algebraic programming concepts is still in progress.
+Certainly, there is ample room for further improvement.

-The entire source code has been uploaded to [GitHub](https://github.com/Freakwill/pyrimidine), including numerous examples.
+The source code has been uploaded to [GitHub](https://github.com/Freakwill/pyrimidine), along with numerous examples.

 # References